etherisc-legacy/GIF/docs/gifcli_manual.rst

     { _premium: '10' }

-19. The ``gif.contract.send("ProductName", "applyForPolicy", ['ExternalKey given at the 18th step', sum of payout, 'currency', [sum of premium]])`` method can be used for different purposes.
+19. The ``gif.contract.send("ProductName", "applyForPolicy", ['ExternalKey', sum of payout, 'currency', [sum of premium]])`` method can be used for different purposes.
+In place of the "ExternalKey" text in the method you need to input the key given at the 18th step.
 As you can see from our example, it helps to apply for a policy but it is also used for underwriting applications, as well as creating and confirming claims.
 We will do this in a few steps.
 By this method, you can send transactions to the contract's method.
 As a result, the state of the contract is changed and a transaction on the blockchain is made.

 ::